brotherhoodMonk/gyan/rct.md

 render()
 ReactDOM.render(element, container[, callback])
 Render a React element into the DOM in the supplied container and return a reference to the component (or returns null for stateless components).

 If the React element was previously rendered into container, this will perform an update on it and only mutate the DOM as necessary to reflect the latest React element.
 ===

 What are fragments?

-Add to PDF/md 	  		  	Junior

 It's common pattern in React which is used for a component to return multiple elements.
  Fragments let you group a list of children without adding extra nodes to the DOM.

 render() {
   return (